 A big factor that determines the cost of critical illness cover, is the number of conditions covered.
 Don’t be lured in if you find a policy that has premiums much lower than all the other providers as the chances are it may be a significantly less comprehensive policy.

 If you’re looking for a key person policy with critical illness included, it pays to speak to a whole-of-market insurance broker.
 They can take all of the factors we’ve discussed into account and help your business find the most cost-effective deal that meets its needs.

 Key man cover with term life insurance

 Some key person insurance products function like term life insurance policies, the main difference between them and other plans being that the protection is over a shorter period.
-Most key man insurance providers have a minimum term length of around five years.

 The main benefit of short term key man life insurance is that the premiums are usually cheaper compared to longer policies, but most experts will tell you to think twice before agreeing to the shortest term available.